Ukraine invasion: Caernarfon stages solidarity rally

 First Minister Mark Drakeford confirmed on Friday that Wales will welcome refugees from Ukraine displaced by the invasion.

-The archbishop said he hoped that Wales would ensure if people "flee Ukraine they find they can settle for as long as necessary in this country".
+Archbishop Andy John said he hoped that Wales would ensure if people "flee Ukraine they find they can settle for as long as necessary in this country".

 Mr John, who also serves as the bishop of Bangor, added: "Do I want to make a personal appeal to President Putin?